 November and December can be a very confusing time of year for expats in Holland, especially for those who have never heard the name Sinterklaas or seen a Zwarte Piet before.

-If you were to ask a local who Sinterklaas was the basic description you’d receive would be something along the lines of, “He is a very nice old man who is not Santa, has a long white beard, dresses in red and gives presents in December to all the good girls and boys.”
+If you were to ask a Dutch Person who Sinterklaas is the basic description you’d receive would be something along the lines of, “He is a very nice old man who has a long white beard, dresses in red and gives presents in December to all the good girls and boys.”

 Whatever you do, do not follow this up by asking them how that makes him any different from Santa, not unless you want to seriously damage diplomatic relations between Holland and your own country.
 Santa and Sinterklaas are two very different people.
 They just happen to work in the same area of business.
 There are several very key differences for identifying them: